Siddharth-sing/Expense-Tracker-App/README.md

   ![](Images/Expense%20Tracker.png)

- *Now users have two options either add a new expenses or view all expenses.
+ *Now users have two options either add new expenses or view all expenses.

   ![](Images/New%20Expense.png)                  ![](Images/All%20Expenses.png)